-For there is no longer room to doubt that now, five hundred years later, the subcontinent of Europe—and all the continents it has peopled and all the cultures it has touched—represents a society in crisis, a crisis, like the previous one, of spirit as much as of substance.
-The industrial world, the European-culture world, of which this nation is a preeminent example, is sickly, miserable, melancholic, anguished, increasingly without a faith to believe in, institutions to trust, or values to rely on, victim of the disease I have called “affluenza,” the frenzied amassment of packages and products to the point that they choke our lives and clutter our landscapes while at the same time we amass slums, crimes, drugs, prisoners, suicides, debts, diseases, and pollution on a scale without parallel in history—and now stand at the point where not only is the survival of the human animal in real question but the survival of all oxygen-dependent species and indeed the living earth itself.
-We have as a culture subscribed to the theory of progress—it is time to cancel that subscription.
+There is no longer room to doubt that now, five hundred years later, Europe—and all the continents it has peopled and all the cultures it has touched—represents a society in crisis, like the previous one a crisis of spirit as much as of substance.
+Now it is the industrial world, the European-culture world, of which this nation is a preeminent example, that is sickly, miserable, melancholic, anguished, without a faith to believe in or institutions to trust or values to rely on.
+It suffers from the disease I have called “affluenza,” the frenzied amassment of packages and products to the point that they choke our lives and clutter our landscapes while at the same time we amass slums, crimes, drugs, prisoners, suicides, debts, diseases, and pollution on a scale without parallel in history—and now stand at the point where not only is the survival of the human animal in real question but the survival of all oxygen-dependent species and indeed the living earth itself.
+We have as a culture subscribed to the theory of progress; it is time to cancel that subscription.

-The Columbian Legacy stands before us today as never before—that legacy which we know by the name of European civilization, brought from the Old World to the New by the man who, as Columbia, is the very personification of the United States, the hero and champion of progress—stands before us, I might say, in the dock, affording us a chance, before it is too late, to examine its record and assess its crimes and pass judgment and weigh its future.
-That above all should be the project of this nation in the next two years as we approach the much-ballyhooed Columbian Quincentennial—a project that I trust you have already begun upon and will, with me, intensify in the months to come.
+The Columbian Legacy stands before us today as never before—that legacy which we know by the name of European civilization, brought from the Old World to the New by the man who, as Columbia, is the very personification of the United States, the hero and champion of progress—stands before us, I might say, in the dock, affording us a chance, before it is too late, to examine its record, assess its crimes, pass judgment, and weigh its future.
+That above all should be the project of this nation in the next two years as we approach the much-ballyhooed Columbian Quincentennial, a project that I trust you have already begun upon and will, with me, intensify in the months to come.
 For we really have no choice.
 Our planet, we now know, is on the endangered species list.

 Those are the crucial questions of our time, and I am asked them often.
-I am afraid I must tell you, even after more than two decades of pondering this, that I have no sure, no easy answers.
-But I would like briefly to look at our options, our choices as a society.
+I am afraid I must tell you, even after more than two decades of pondering, that I have no sure, no easy answers.
+But I would like to look briefly at our options, our choices as a society.

 Or we can acknowledge the crisis and give it over to the “experts,” the lawyers and environmental lobbyists and professionals, to solve.
 This is a familiar solution as we approach the twenty-first century.
-We have even created, as John McKnight pointed out in this forum some years ago, professional “bereavement counselors” to replace family and friends in time of grief over the death of a loved one—but the record of the environmental experts over the past few decades as the world has gone to hell does not give much cause for comfort.
+We have even created, as John McKnight pointed out in this forum some years ago, professional “bereavement counselors” to replace family and friends in a time of grief over the death of a loved one, but the record of the environmental experts over the past few decades, as the world has gone to hell, does not give much cause for comfort.

 Or we can decide the crisis is real and turn it over to the scientists to quantify and calculate, trusting them to come up with the magical technofixes that will let us go right on with what we are doing and yet be miraculously clean and green.
 As if we haven’t learned by now that every technofix creates a whole array of new problems, all unforeseen by these same scientific geniuses, and as if it wasn’t that very technofix mentality and the blind worship of science that got us into the eco-mess in the first place.

-Or we can give the crisis over to the government and the politicians and the responsible agencies of the bureaucracy—the ones who have been so successful, for example, in cutting the deficit, solving the savings-and-loan crisis, creating a responsible budget, and eliminating campaign improprieties, defense-contract corruption, and junk-bond scandals.
-The ones whose dedication to swift and meaningful environmental action is attested to, in a symbolic way, by the agreement of the solons of Congress definitely to end by the year 2030 the production of hydrochlorofluorocarbons, among the most lethal of the chemicals destroying the ozone layer.
+Or we can give the crisis over to the government and the politicians and the responsible agencies of the bureaucracy—those who have been so successful, for example, in cutting the deficit, solving the savings-and-loan crisis, creating a responsible budget, and eliminating campaign improprieties, defense-contract corruption, and junk-bond scandals.
+Those whose dedication to swift and meaningful environmental action is attested to, in a symbolic way, by the agreement of the solons of Congress definitely to end by the year 2030 the production of hydrochlorofluorocarbons, among the most lethal of the chemicals destroying the ozone layer.

-The future is not easy to contemplate, but it is, obviously, where we are going to spend the rest of our lives, and if those lives are to be anything more than the nasty, brutish, and short passages we experience at the close of the twentieth century, it has to be an ecological future.
+The future is not easy to contemplate, but it is obviously where we are going to spend the rest of our lives, and if these lives are to be anything more than the nasty, brutish, and short passages we are experiencing at the close of the twentieth century, it has to be an ecological future.
 Now, it seems to me that there are only two possible paths to achieving such a future: either by design or by catastrophe.
 By design if during the next decade the hopelessly large institutions of our industrial world prove themselves utterly inept and bankrupt and the citizens begin looking around for alternative, responsive, eco-centered institutions to put in their place; or by catastrophe, some devastating global eco-catastrophe, which alters or eliminates all existing systems and structures and vastly reduces many species, including the human, assuming they survive at all.

 I have come to think of the ecostery as something like the extra horse.
-You may know that fable of the father who died owning seventeen horses, and his will decreed that half should go to his first son, a third to the second, and a ninth to the third.
-Well, it was a plainly insolvable problem, and try as they might the children could not put those horses into groups that would satisfy their father’s wishes—there was no way to take a half or a third or a ninth of seventeen.
+You may know the fable of the father who died owning seventeen horses, and his will decreed that half should go to his first son, a third to the second son, and a ninth to the third son.
+This was plainly an insoluble problem; try as they might, his children could not put those horses into groups that would satisfy their father’s wishes, for there was no way to take a half or a third or a ninth of seventeen.

-The problem of the late twentieth century appears to be insolvable.
-But it is just possible that in the ecostery, or something very much like it as an ecological model, we might have our extra horse—the small, appropriate, organic, living solution that will finally allow us to understand and become a cooperative part of nature in her fullest, which means to let ourselves be, as we were no doubt meant to be, connected inextricably to the infinite web of life.
+The problems of the late twentieth century appear to be insoluble.
+But it is just possible that in the ecostery, or something very much like it, as an ecological model, we might have our extra horse—the small, appropriate, organic, living solution that will finally allow us to understand and become a cooperative part of nature in her fullest, which means to let ourselves be, as we were no doubt meant to be, connected inextricably to the infinite web of life.